-Continuous masking can function either as source control (being worn to protect others) or part of personal protective equipment (PPE) (to protect the wearer) to prevent or control the spread of COVID-19.
-Working collaboratively, we shall ask all individuals to assist us in limiting the spread of COVID-19 through the use of masks/respirators in AHS facilities.
+Continuous masking can function either as source control (being worn to protect others) or part of personal protective equipment (PPE) (to protect the wearer) to prevent or control the spread of COVID-19 and other respiratory viruses.
+Working collaboratively, we shall ask all individuals to assist us in limiting the spread of COVID-19 and other viruses through the use of masks/respirators in AHS facilities.